-The 2016/2017 cycle of the Diploma in Speciality Food Production commenced in University College Cork on 27th September 2016 and will finish on 24th May 2017.
+The 2017/2018 cycle of the Diploma in Speciality Food Production will commence in University College Cork on19th September 2017 and will finish on 23rd May 2018.

 In recent years, Ireland, as elsewhere in Europe, has witnessed considerable growth in the small food enterprise sector.
 This sector is characterised by craftmanship and a high “hand-made” element, producing low volume but high quality food.
 Amongst the product range are numerous varieties of farmhouse cheeses, smoked fish, fresh and specialist meats including charcuterie, poultry and pork products, honey, sauces, condiments, confectionery and fresh organic produce may also be included here.
 This course is for individuals who are starting a speciality food business and also for those involved in this sector including producers, retailers, culinary specialists, buyers, food designers and journalists.